billforsternz/old-tarrasch-chess-gui/README.md

 The Tarrasch Chess GUI V2.
 No longer work in progress, but a working useful chess program.
 New Tarrasch development is occurring in peer repository tarrasch-chess-gui

+Note the existence of branches named for releases published on www.triplehappy.com.
+For example: V2.03b for a June 2015 release.

+Note also the existence of branch unicode_build_by_ralph_moritz.
+This was the master for a long time and I only merged my changes (from eg V2.03b) back to master on June 30th 2015.

+Also note that I've now added instructions (in directory install) on how to create distributions of type setup.exe and portable.zip once you have managed to build Tarrasch.exe (for which, see below).

 Build Notes - Bill Forster 12Mar2010 (updated for V2, 7Jan2012)
 ==============================================================